Providing Focused Attention Backed By Extensive Experience

 At the law firm of Lynch & Eatman, L.L.P., our Raleigh land use and zoning attorneys assist clients in The Triangle and throughout North Carolina with land use matters, providing advice, representation and guidance to developers, landowners, homeowners, tenants and other clients.
 Our firm is committed to providing clients with the comprehensive legal services they need, whether you are a homeowner seeking a variance for a minor project or a developer needing to plan, permit, build and operate a complex commercial development.

-Whether you are a developer, investor or a business owner or operator, it is essential to understand the applicable land use and zoning laws when considering whether to purchase or lease property.
-We can help you navigate this process, from determining how land use regulations affect your intended use of the property and addressing those matters in your purchase contract or lease, to helping you obtain any necessary rezoning, special use permits or other approvals and entitlements.
+Whether you are a developer, investor, business owner or operator, it is essential to understand the applicable land use and zoning laws when considering whether to purchase or lease property.
+We can help you navigate this process, from determining how land use regulations affect your intended use of the property and addressing those matters in your purchase contract or lease to helping you obtain any necessary rezoning, special use permits, or other approvals and entitlements.

 At Lynch & Eatman, L.L.P., variances are one of our most frequently handled land use matters.
 A variance generally refers to an approved deviation from a land use regulation that imposes an unnecessary hardship on the property owner.
 In most municipalities, variance requests are presented to the Board of Adjustment in a quasi-judicial public hearing.
 Drafting persuasive responses in your variance application and presenting sufficient evidence at the public hearing are key factors for increasing the chances that your variance request will be approved.